IA - Teacher Support - Data Presentation

 A Radar Chart comparing Environmental Quality in Two Zones

-Radar charts are impressive to look and effective for showing a range of scores.
+Radar charts are impressive to look at and effective for showing a range of scores.

 Good for comparing different sets of data